 Suggested post: How much weight can an elliptical machine handle?

-5. Get an upper body workout
+3. Get a full body workout

 Where most cardio machines just work out your lower body, an elliptical machines also uses your upper body.
 The pedals you move with your legs and the levers you move with your arms are all connected to the flywheel.
 That means you can divide the load over your upper and lower body.